How does one make a game?

 - Augmented Reality is a technology that has uses both in and out of the games industry.

-Below is a list of some popular game engines, the type of games you can create with them and the skills you’ll need to learn.
-We have a detailed blog post about the various different game engines of 2020 you can read here.
+Below is a list of some popular game engines, the type of games you can create with them, and the skills you’ll need to learn.
+We have a detailed blog post about the various different game engines of 2020 you can read here as well in case you need a bit more time to decide.

 Unity, is the most popular game engine out there on the market right now, with many online learning resources to get you started.
 Unity prides itself on being very accessible, allowing almost any type of game to be created.

 What types of games can I create?
-Unity is one of the most versatile engine, allowing you to create: 3D, 2D, VR, AR and multiplayer games on a large number of platforms.
+Unity is one of the most versatile engines, allowing you to create: 3D, 2D, VR, AR, and multiplayer games on a large number of platforms.

 Do I need to learn a programming language?
 Unity uses the C# programming language, although there are many visual scripting plugins available to purchase, along with an integrated solution coming soon to the engine.